hoangduytran/blender-manual/manual/compositing/realtime_compositor.rst

 Output
 ======

-The GPU compositor only supports a single active output target, that is, only one of the :ref:`Composite nodes <bpy.types.CompositorNodeComposite>`, :ref:`Viewer nodes
+The GPU compositor only supports a single active output target, that is, only one of the :ref:`Composite nodes <bpy.types.CompositorNodeComposite>` or :ref:`Viewer nodes <bpy.types.CompositorNodeViewer>` in the node tree will be considered active and the rest will be ignored.
-<bpy.types.CompositorNodeViewer>`, or :ref:`Split Viewer nodes
-<bpy.types.CompositorNodeSplitViewer>` in the node tree will be considered active and the rest will
-be ignored.
 In particular, the compositor searches the *Active Node Tree Context* and falls back to the *Root Node Tree Context* if no active output was found in the active node tree context.
 The active node tree context is the node tree of an expanded node group, that is, when the users selects a node group node and edits its underlying tree, while the root node tree context is the top level node tree without any expanded node groups.
 The compositor searches for the active *Composite* node, if non was found, it searches for the active *Viewer* node, be it a *Viewer* or a *Split Viewer* node, if non was found, the compositor doesn't run altogether.
 Consequently, note that adding a *Viewer* node will have no effect if there is a *Composite* node, since the priority is given to *Composite* nodes.